 Figure 6: Coverage of every sample at every depth for the three simulated scenarios - CI-CRS age estimates at sample depths and Plum’s age estimates at 1 cm intervals.
 Dots go from lowest information percentage samples (few dated depths; red) to high percentage samples (nearly completely dated cores; purple).
-The CI-CRS’s coverage shows no learning pattern at any particular depth regardless of the available information.
+The CI-CRS’s coverage shows no learning pattern at any particular depth regardless of the available information (apart from a narrowing of coverage at deeper depths).
 This means that the model can provide a reasonable chronology with low levels of information or a very inaccurate age estimate with high levels of information at any given depth resulting in an unrealistic age-depth model.
 On the other hand, Plum demonstrates a systematic improvement in its age estimates as more data are available.
 These results show that Plum, as a likelihood based approach, consistently provides more reliable results.

 Figure 6 shows the coverage of every simulation according to depth for both models.
 Plum shows a clear learning structure which depends on the information available to the model.
 The information percentage appears to be irrelevant to the coverage of the CI-CRS model, contrary to the results obtained by Plum.
 It is important to note that the inaccuracies of the CI-CRS model are not exclusive to any particular sections of the chronology; this is most likely driven by the small uncertainties estimated by the CI-CRS model.